Starfield finally lands on PS5, and here's what's new

 - New crew members: Muria and a mini-bot companion

-- Starborn improvement: Players can now bring a limited number of items through the Unity into a New Game Plus run
+- Starborn improvement: Players can carry a limited number of items through the Unity into New Game Plus

-The Starborn change is particularly notable for anyone who has already done multiple NG+ runs.
-Previously, the Unity reset stripped everything.
-Being able to carry select items through changes the calculus on which playthrough to invest in.
+The Starborn change is the most significant for anyone who's already run multiple NG+ loops.
+Previously, passing through the Unity stripped everything.
+Being able to bring select items forward changes which playthrough you invest resources into.

 Manual planet-to-planet travel